-It is the policy of Oriana House (policy 3002), that facilities be staffed so as to maximize the use of personnel in conjunction with the needs of the residents, including how best to protect residents against sexual abuse.
-The facility employs enough security staff members to cover each shift, which does include supervisory staff to meet these staffing requirements.
+It is the policy of Oriana House (policy 3002), that facilities be staffed to maximize the use of personnel in conjunction with the needs of the residents, including how best to protect residents against sexual abuse.
+Management staff work an 8-4/9-5 shift, while caseworkers work one shift during the week from 12-8 and rotate a Saturday 8-4 shift.